-If you’ve played Candy Crush Saga, it’s similar to that system - once you’ve run out of hearts, that’s it; you need to wait until that clock runs down to replenish your lives, and play again.
-Unless… you spend some more money for a premium membership!
+If you’ve played Candy Crush Saga, it’s similar to that system - once you’ve run out of hearts, that’s it; you need to wait until that clock runs down to replenish your lives and play again.
+Unless… you spend some more money on a premium membership.

 The desire to keep those lives intact so you aren’t interrupted mid-session works to keep you trying your best on every exercise, thereby improving your overall learning by encouraging you to think more carefully about your answers and retain that information.